 “(A) once imagined ocean” draws from that enigmatic space between science and romance.
 Many of the objects, though traditional in their construction, have abandoned their classical forms to declare new identities with stranger purposes.
 It is here that lighthouses become lovers; wooden boats stretch and swarm like schools of fish, and nautical instruments become pathways to our emotional selves.

-David McQueen is a sculptor/installation artist living and working in Brooklyn, New York.
+David McQueen is one of the well-known New York artists.
+He is a sculptor/installation artist living and working in Brooklyn, New York.
 He is the recipient of a 2013 Emerging Art Fellow Socrates Sculpture Park and a 2011 NYFA Fellow in sculpture.
 He received his MFA at Virginia Commonwealth University in sculpture.
 His work has been shown in the AIM Program at the Bronx Museum of Art, The Gershman Y in Philadelphia, the DUMBO Art Center, the Delaware Center of Contemporary Art and Socrates Sculpture Park.

 2014 a once imagined ocean, Kim Foster Gallery, New York, NY